First Principles

 KELLY LAWETZ (HOST): In this, our Maiden Voyage episode of Engage, a Genetec podcast, we're turning the spotlight to the critical, often controversial topic of privacy.
 The two undisputed thought leaders on the subject, author and former privacy and information commissioner for Ontario, Dr. Ann Cavoukian.

-DAVID CHAUVIN: And Genetec President, Pierre Racz.
+DAVID CHAUVIN: And Genetec CEO, Pierre Racz.

 DAVID CHAUVIN: To help us take the pulse on privacy and what's at stake in the global disruption brought on by COVID-19,